nilaysavant/ng-cron/libs/ng-cron/README.md

 ## Getting Started

 This is an open source project that builds a cron builder component for Angular applications.
-It supports Quartz cron string format for both input and output.
+It supports Quartz/Unix cron string formats for both input and output.
 Inspired by this [non-angular](https://www.freeformatter.com/cron-expression-generator-quartz.html) implementation.

 ## Installation